 This brings us back to the United States and the dynamic of the manipulation of social conservatism via fiscal conservatism.
 While rightwing populism has been slower to take root in America at the federal level than in Europe, likely a result of the US’s two-party system and much larger population, it has finally arrived in the form Donald Trump, the wealthy real estate tycoon, former realty-television star, and nominee for President of the United States (POTUS) of the Republican Party.
 People have written numerous treatises and embarked on countless rants explaining how, in excruciating detail, Donald Trump is upsetting the American political system, how he is grossly unfit for office, and even how he is not a typical “small-government” (re: fiscally conservative) American Republican.
 However, I believe all these arguments miss the point of Trump’s rise, that of his politically related cohorts in Europe, and the appeal of their movements to the working-class, socially conservative masses.

-Much like a previous blog post I wrote on the Charlie Hebdo shootings (also connected to rising Western tensions with immigration and the Middle-East), this sociopolitical, socioeconomic phenomenon can be illustrated with yet another cinematic example.
+Much like a previous blog post I wrote on the Charlie Hebdo shootings, this sociopolitical phenomenon can be illustrated with yet another cinematic example.
 Much like how The Joker in Christopher Nolan’s The Dark Knight (2008) symbolized the maniacal, chaotic, senseless acts of terrorists, so too can the antagonist of Nolan’s follow-up movie, The Dark Knight Rises (2012), be interpreted as the megalomaniacal, idealistic, authoritarian reflection of today’s populist rabble-rousers: Bane.

 The setup to one crucial scene in particular illustrates my point; while Batman and law-enforcement managed to halt the growth of corruption and organized crime in Batman Begins (2005), and protected Gotham during the reactionary extremist escalation in The Dark Knight, in their place has grown economic inequality, white-collar crime (personified by Ben Mendolhson’s corporate juggernaut, John Daggett), and social unrest.
 In the absence of Batman (a depressed, disillusioned Bruce Wayne [Christian Bale]), a cancer has grown in the sewers of Gotham — Bane has been quietly amassing his armies literally under the city’s feet, the League of Shadows is resurgent, and they have benefited from the covert financial support of Daggett.